shitcoinswap/.github/profile/README.md

 ![ss](https://github.com/user-attachments/assets/f7c9919f-efd3-412f-a988-ed53d4e2b1b4)

-# Shitcoin Society is sunsetting
+# We are forming the Smartcoin Development Foundation

 Thank you so much for you interest in the Shitcoin Society.
-We are extremely happy to announce our first project: [SmartCoin](https://www.smartcoin.dev).
+We are extremely happy and proud to announce our first project: [SmartCoin](https://www.smartcoin.dev).
+Come get spots in the genesis block and party with us.

 ## You got one of these?